Rookie Cards of “The Great One” Wayne Gretzky

 The 1979-80 O-Pee-Chee Hockey was a single series 396 card set.
-The O-Pee-Chee brand was manufactured and distributed in Canada.
-It was owned by Topps in 1979 (owned by Upper Deck today) and so this one mimics the Topps version almost entirely except for a few differences: better card stock, the copyrighted branding and the french translations on the card back.
+The O-Pee-Chee brand was manufactured and distributed in Canada, it was owned by Topps in 1979 but owned by Upper Deck today.
+This rookie card mimics the Topps version almost entirely except for a few differences: better card stock, the copyrighted branding, and the french translations on the card back.

 What you really need to know about this rookie card is at one point it was illegally reprinted.
-The activity was quickly discovered and most cards were confiscated and destroyed, but some of these have made it to the secondary market.
-Buyer beware!
+However, the activity was quickly discovered and most cards were confiscated and destroyed, but some of these have made it to the secondary market, so buyer beware!